 Winners of the U.S., British, Latin America and Asia-Pacific amateur titles are among the entrants at Augusta National

 In a nod to the late club founder Bobby Jones, a lifelong amateur who won the 1930 Grand Slam, the Masters traditionally invites some of the top amateurs in the world.
-Among the invitees next month will be the winners of the U.S., British, Latin America and Asia-Pacific amateur tournaments and the U.S. Mid-Amateur.
+Among the participants this week will be the winners of the U.S., British, Latin America and Asia-Pacific amateur tournaments and the U.S. Mid-Amateur.

 Here is a look at the amateurs in the field (for the complete Masters field and how each player qualified, click here):